philipturner/home-built-stm/README.md

     - Accepts up to 4 pF variation range during dynamic operation, with 17 pF able to be accessed by a slow capacitance offsetting mechanism
     - The capacitance measurement setup in the paper that studied piezo creep, was 3.2 pF with 10 mm x 10 mm x 300 μm parallel plate capacitor
     - Removes the need for bulky, expensive "capacitance bridges" based on a four-element bridge with inductors and mechanical DACs (unsure how they work fully)
-    - Useful the early-stage prototype measuring capacitance, and could serve as a sensor to aid in tip-sample approach later on.
+    - Useful to early-stage prototype measuring capacitance, and could serve as a sensor to aid in tip approach later on.
 - Second half of TIA board
-  - Processed the output of the pre-amplifier, which doesn't need as much shielding
+  - Processes the output of the pre-amplifier; this board doesn't need as much shielding
   - Complex analog circuitry for the 0.1 pA–50 nA, [fast low-noise transimpedance amplifier](https://pubs.aip.org/aip/rsi/article-abstract/91/7/074701/967357/Fast-low-noise-transimpedance-amplifier-for).
   - Contains the expensive (~$20–30) 18-bit ADC.
     - Plan to buy the low-bandwidth 250 kHz one.
 The way ADC bandwidths work, is they have either a fixed frequency or they are on sleep.